LaurentInSeattle/Lyt.PhotoPostPro/Doc/BetaTest.md

 (7) Help with translations is more than welcome and would be much appreciated.

-(8) All editing steps are performed in Floating Point to preserve image quality.
+(8) All editing steps calculations and processing are performed in Floating Point arithmetic to preserve high image quality.

 (9) Photo Rebel is a 'modern' .Net 10 application.
-It is fully compiled to x86 native code and there is no need to download additional components.
+It is fully compiled to x86 native code (also known as 'AOT') and there is no need to download additional components or 'frameworks'.
 Everything is in the ZIP file.